ghersf91/pang-universe/README.md

-# project-1-carol-ghers
+# pang-universe

-simple pang game with a science fiction theme.
+simple pang game with a science fiction theme, created by Carolina Arlone and Ghers Fisman.

 use left and right arrows to move the robot, and the spacebar to shoot and destroy the planets.